 Content Security

-If you use a public folder on your web server or even cloud storage, it’s difficult to get that content to be private.
-That means anyone on the internet could potentially access it no matter how hard you try to secure it.
+If you use a public folder on your web server or even cloud storage, it isn’t easy to make that content private.
+That means anyone on the internet could access it, no matter how hard you try to secure it.

 Without an LMS, your organization risks having proprietary information stolen.

-In addition to security from the outside world, an LMS provides administrators the ability to show a course only to certain employees.
+In addition to security from the outside world, an LMS allows administrators to show a course only to certain employees.
 And get this, they can do it all from one central location!

 There’s typically even the capability of making one course required to gain access to another course.
-So, you can have a whole curriculum that has to be completed in order.
-That simply can’t be done if a course is just out there in the ether available in any order and at any time with no organization or accountability.
+So, you can have a whole curriculum that has to be completed in a specific order.
+That simply can’t be done if a course is just out there in the ether, available in any order and at any time with no organization or accountability.

 Scalability

 While this one won’t always be an issue, it could be if you host course files on a company server.
 If you’re using cloud storage, this won’t likely be an issue because cloud storage can scale up or down nearly infinitely.
-I mean, think of all the videos people are watching on YouTube right now.
+Think of all the videos people are watching on YouTube right now.
 That’s massive scaling.

 An LMS is designed to scale with your content and employees, though.
 It’s designed to host course content and manage the load of people accessing content.
-Just keep in mind that it’s not designed to be a video host.
-It’s always best to host training videos (even if embedded in a course) on a dedicated video hosting platform.
+Remember that it’s not intended to be a video host.
+Hosting training videos (even if embedded in a course) on a dedicated video hosting platform is always best.

-Other than that, you can load your LMS up with courses that are useful to employees and help them grow in their jobs.
+Other than that, you can load your LMS up with useful courses that help employees grow in their jobs.
 Big emphasis on courses that are useful to employees.

 Wrap Up

-While you now have some ideas of where you can put digital training (mainly eLearning) without an LMS, we hope you don’t.
-It’s always ideal to have an LMS and nothing can compare to it.
-Even though it’s the best solution and we recommend it hands down, sometimes it’s not realistic and you still need a course available to employees.
+While you now have some ideas of where to put digital training (mainly eLearning) without an LMS, we hope you don’t.
+Having an LMS is always ideal; nothing can compare to it.
+Even though it’s the best solution and we recommend it, sometimes it’s unrealistic, and you still need a course available to employees.

 Just be sure no matter what option you choose, you’re not making protected company information public on the internet.
-Or, worse yet, making private employee or even patient information available on the internet.
+Or, worse yet, making private employee or patient information available online.

 There’s still no replacement for an LMS and it’s overall the best solution for making training content available to employees.

-It’s always possible to do without an LMS but it’s not a good investment in your organization or employees.
+It’s always possible to do without an LMS, but it’s not a good investment in your organization or employees.
 The better investment (of which the return is phenomenal) is to have an LMS that fits your needs.
-You’ll gain a lot of valuable functionality that’s essential to help your organization succeed.
+You’ll gain a lot of essential functionality to help your organization succeed.

 A good LMS is a great way to deliver training content to employees and make it easier on them, all while giving more data to your organization that can ultimately lead to better decisions.

-While we can’t help you choose the right LMS (not our specialty) we can help you build amazing custom software training solutions.
+While we can’t help you choose the right LMS (not our specialty), we can help you build effective custom software training solutions.
 That’s just as important because it helps your employees work through an ever-changing environment from all the technical innovations to grow your organization.

 If you want to talk digital training, schedule a free consultation so we can learn more about your project and goals.
-If you do want to talk about getting an LMS, while we’re not the experts we do know people so feel free to reach out.
+If you want to talk about getting an LMS, while we’re not the experts, we know people, so feel free to reach out.